-Slate is a stone which has been metamorphosed from shale – clay like materials that have undergone change under heat and pressure.
+Slate is a stone that has been metamorphosed from shale – clay-like materials that have undergone change under heat and pressure.
 Slate can be recognized by its sheet-like structure.
 The material is usually thin, and when fractured flakes off into sheets.
 Slate is seldom highly reflective unless a coating is placed on it, and its surface is usually uneven unless machine sanded.

 Slate is composed primarily of the minerals quartz and illite.
-There are also minor amounts of mica, calcite and other minerals.
-Red coloured slate contains hematite, green contains chlorite and black and gray slates contain carbon and/or graphite.
+There are also minor amounts of mica, calcite, and other minerals.
+The red coloured slate contains hematite, green contains chlorite and black and gray slates contain carbon and/or graphite.
 The reddish tans are the result of iron oxides.
 Slate can be purchased in various standard tile sizes as well as in random patterns of varying shapes.
-There are literally hundreds of different colours of slate available.
+There are literally hundreds of different colors of slate available.

 The actual care and maintenance of slate flooring is not a complicated subject.
 Most damage to slate floors is done by grit and small stones carried on the soles of shoes.
 These scratch the surface and can cause pieces of the slate to flake off.

 Be careful about using rubber or synthetic backed mats or rugs on slate flooring.
 They may bleed into the slate and cause a stain that is difficult or impossible to remove.
 A mat should be at least as wide as the doorway it serves.
 Clean the mats regularly and beat them to remove all captured grit and stones.
 Make sure the floor is dry before returning mats to the floor.
-Likewise, when the mat becomes wet it is better to remove it and dry it out before placing it back on the floor.
+Likewise

 All slate flooring needs to be washed and cleaned.
 How often you will need to damp or wet mop will depend on the amount of foot traffic and the finish on the slate – honed, coated, textured.

 – Light Traffic Commercial – Twice a week

 – Heavy Traffic Commercial – Daily